JuliaRobotics/Caesar.jl/docs/src/index.md

 ```

 ## Introduction
-Caesar is an open-source robotic software stack for combining heterogeneous and ambiguous data streams, and predominantly focuses on geometric/spatial estimation tasks related to simultaneous localization and mapping (SLAM).
-This software is highly extensible and is well suited to a variety of estimation/filtering-type tasks aswell.
-Caesar addresses numerous issues that arise in prior SLAM solutions - solving under-defined systems, inference with non-Gaussian measurements, standard features for natively handling ambiguous data association and multi-hypotheses, simplifying factor creation, and centralized (or peer-to-peer distributed) factor-graph persistence with databases and cloud infrastructure.
-Caesar started as part of reseach work in navigation systems, see the [literature reference page](https://www.juliarobotics.org/Caesar.jl/latest/refs/literature/) for more information.
+Caesar is an open-source robotic software stack for combining heterogeneous and ambiguous data streams.  the focus is predominantly on geometric/spatial estimation tasks related to simultaneous localization and mapping (SLAM), but this software is also highly extensible and well suited to a variety of estimation/filtering-type tasks — especially in non-Gaussian/multimodal settings.
+Caesar.jl addresses numerous issues that arise in prior SLAM solutions: solving under-defined systems, inference with non-Gaussian measurements, standard features for natively handling ambiguous data association and multi-hypotheses, simplifying bespoke factor development, centralized (or peer-to-peer distributed) factor-graph persistence with databases and cloud infrastructure, federated multi-session/agent reduction.
+Caesar.jl originates from research work in navigation systems, see the [literature reference page](https://www.juliarobotics.org/Caesar.jl/latest/refs/literature/) for more information.

 ## Focus Area

-This project focuses on the open development and progression to a public, stable, growing and usable inference library suited to various data-fusion / state-estimation aspects of robot and/or device navigation.
+This project focuses on the open development of a stable, reliable, verified, user-friendly, and growing library that is well suited to various data-fusion / state-estimation aspects of robotics and autonomy in data processing.

 ## The Caesar Framework

-The [Caesar.jl](https://github.com/JuliaRobotics/Caesar.jl) package is the "umbrella" framework for other dedicated algorithmic packages.
-While many of the packages are implemented in [Julia](http://www.julialang.org/) ([JuliaPro](http://www.juliacomputing.com)), a few dependencies are wrapped C libraries.
-C [can be incorporated with zero overhead](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/), such as was done with [AprilTags.jl](http://www.github.com/JuliaRobotics/AprilTags.jl).
+The [Caesar.jl](https://github.com/JuliaRobotics/Caesar.jl) package is an "umbrella" framework around other dedicated algorithmic packages.
+While most of the packages are implemented in native [Julia](http://www.julialang.org/) ([JuliaPro](http://www.juliacomputing.com)), a few dependencies are wrapped C libraries.
+Note that C/C++ [can be incorporated with zero overhead](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/), such as was done with [AprilTags.jl](http://www.github.com/JuliaRobotics/AprilTags.jl).

 > [FAQ: Why use Julia?](https://www.juliarobotics.org/Caesar.jl/latest/faq/#Why-Julia-1)

 ### RoME.jl/IncrementalInference.jl/ApproxManifoldProducts.jl

-Critically, this package can operate in the conventional SLAM manner, using local memory (dictionaries), or alternatively distribute around a persisted `FactorGraph` through a graph database using [CloudGraphs.jl](https://github.com/GearsAD/CloudGraphs.jl.git), as [discussed in literature here](http://people.csail.mit.edu/spillai/projects/cloud-graphs/2017-icra-cloudgraphs.pdf) [1.3].
-A variety of plotting, 3D visualization, serialization, LCM middleware, and analysis tools come standard.
-Please see internal packages, Robot Motion Estimate [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) and back-end solver [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl).
+Robot motion estimate ([RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl)) can operate in the conventional SLAM manner, using local memory (dictionaries), or alternatively distribute over a persisted [`DistributedFactorGraph.jl`](http://www.github.com/JuliaRobotics/DistributedFactorGraphs.jl) through common serialization and graph storage/database technologies, [see this article as example](http://people.csail.mit.edu/spillai/projects/cloud-graphs/2017-icra-cloudgraphs.pdf) [1.3].
+A variety of 2D plotting, 3D visualization, serialization, middleware, and analysis tools come standard as provided by the associated packages.
+RoME.jl combines reference frame transformations and robotics SLAM tool around the back-end solver provides by [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl).

 Details about the accompanying packages:
 * [IncrementalInference.jl](http://www.github.com/JuliaRobotics/IncrementalInference.jl) supplies the algebraic logic for factor graph inference with Bayes tree and depends on several packages itself.
 * [RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) introduces nodes and factors that are useful to robotic navigation.
+* [ApproxManifoldProducts.jl](http://www.github.com/JuliaRobotics/ApproxManifoldProducts.jl) provides on-manifold belief product operations.

 ### Visualization (Arena.jl/RoMEPlotting.jl)
 Caesar visualization (plotting of results, graphs, and data) is provided by 2D and 3D packages respectively: